stripe/stripe-ios/README.md

 - **UI Examples**: Shows off the various premade UI components the SDK includes, but is not a functional app and makes no network calls.
 - **Standard Integration (Swift)**: shows an integration using our prebuilt UI components.
 - **Custom Integration (ObjC)**: shows how to use our low-level methods to accept payments using several different payment methods.

-> Note: All the example apps require Xcode 8 to build and run.

 To try out any of these examples, clone this repository, open `Stripe.xcworkspace` with Xcode, and run the appropriate scheme.
 The **UI Examples** app can be run without any extra work necessary.
 In order to run the **Standard Integration (Swift)** or **Custom Integration (ObjC)** example, you must perform these setup steps: